huntersteffner/readme-maker/auto-generated-readme.md

 * [Contact](#contact)

 ## Description
-This program prompts the user with a series of questions and then generates a readme file based off the answers the user inputs.
+When running in the terminal, it prompts the user with a series of questions that it then takes to automatically generate a readme file.

 ## Installation
 You will need to run the following installation commands in your terminal in order to run this program:

-npm init -y
+Run npm init -y

 ## Usage

 For usage instructions, please do the following:

-Enter node index.js into your terminal.
-You will then be prompted with a series of questions.
-Answer each question and it will then generate a readme file titled "auto-generated-readme.md"
+Run node index.js in the terminal.
+Answer the series of questions

 ## License